This module consists of a mix of high-level, core, low-level and

 cross-section is either just a total sum, or resolved into contributions

-from the multipole orders. inc
+from the multipole orders. inc: a vector of incidence

 angles.